• Skip to primary navigation

 A recipe for Waffle de Pão de Queijo (Brazilian Cheese Bread Waffles)!
 These cheese-based waffles come together quickly for a delicious, gluten-free breakfast or snack.

-Waffle de Pão de Queijo are quite the fun variation of the Brazilian Pão de Queijo.
+Waffle de Pão de Queijo is quite the fun variation of the Brazilian Pão de Queijo.
 Polvilho Azedo (sour manioc starch) is whisked together with milk, vegetable oil, egg, Minas cheese and Parmesan to create a thin batter, then heated in a waffle iron until golden and cooked through.

 The resulting savory waffle has a fantastic chewy and stretchy texture with cheese in every bite.
 It is also naturally gluten-free.